 The dot11SSIDListImplemented is true, the SSID List element is present in the Probe Request frame and includes the SSID of the STA’s BSS.

-dot11SSIDListImplemented is true, the STA is an AP that is co-located with a 6 GHz AP, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to the co-located 6 GHz AP,and the AP reports the co-located 6 GHz AP in Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).
+dot11SSIDListImplemented is true, the STA is an AP that is in the same co-located AP set as a 6 GHz AP, the SSID List element is present in the Probe Request frame and includes the SSID corresponding to the co-located 6 GHz AP,and the AP reports the co-located 6 GHz AP in Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).

 dot11ShortSSIDListImplemented is true, the Short SSID List element is present in the Probe Request frame and includes the Short SSID field corresponding to the SSID of the STA's BSS.

-dot11ShortSSIDListImplemented is true, the STA is an AP that is co-located with a 6 GHz AP, the Short SSID List element is present in the Probe Request frame and includes the Short SSID field corresponding to the SSID of the 6 GHz AP and the AP reports the co-located 6 GHz AP in Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).
+dot11ShortSSIDListImplemented is true, the STA is an AP that is in the same co-located AP set as a 6 GHz AP, the Short SSID List element is present in the Probe Request frame and includes the Short SSID field corresponding to the SSID of the 6 GHz AP and the AP reports this 6 GHz AP in its Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).

 Out of band discovery of a 6 GHz BSS